torognes/vsearch/README.md

 **Binary distribution** Starting with version 1.4.0, binary distribution files containing pre-compiled binaries as well as the documentation will be made available as part of each [release](https://github.com/torognes/vsearch/releases).
 The included executables include support for input files compressed by zlib and bzip2 (with files usually ending in `.gz` or `.bz2`).

-Binary distributions are provided for x86-64 systems running GNU/Linux, macOS (version 10.7 or higher) and Windows (64-bit, version 7 or higher), as well as POWER8 (ppc64le) and 64-bit AMDv8 (aarch64) systems running GNU/Linux.
+Binary distributions are provided for x86-64 systems running GNU/Linux, macOS (version 10.7 or higher) or Windows (64-bit, version 7 or higher), 64-bit AMDv8 (aarch64) systems running GNU/Linux or macOS, as well as POWER8 (ppc64le) systems running GNU/Linux.

 Download the appropriate executable for your system using the following commands if you are using a Linux x86_64 system: